-7.3 Impact on the character and appearance of the locality

-- 7.3.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
+- 7.2.15 In summary, the NPPF para 176 is clear that great weight should be given to conserving and enhancing landscape and scenic beauty in...Areas of Outstanding Natural Beauty, and that permission should be refused for major development other than in exceptional circumstances and where it can be demonstrated that the development is in the public interest.
+From the analysis above, and having regard to the consultation responses included in detail at Appendix 1 and 2, it is not considered that the proposed development would conserve and enhance the natural beauty of the AONB or that the need for housing including affordable housing in the District amounts to exceptional circumstances that would justify the proposed development being included in the AONB. - 7.2.16 For these reasons the proposed development is considered contrary to Policy DM7 of the Development Management Policies LDD, Policy 8 of the Chorleywood Neighbourhood Development Plan, and paragraphs 176 and 177 of the NPPF. - 7.3 Impact on the character and appearance of the locality - 7.3.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design, the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
 Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality attractive frontages to adjoining streets and public spaces'. - 7.3.2 Policy 2 of the Chorleywood Neighbourhood Development Plan requires all developments to demonstrate how they are in keeping with and where possible enhance the special characteristics of Chorleywood.
 All development should seek to make a positive contribution to the 'street scene' by way of frontage, building line, scale and design.
 The Chorleywood Neighbourhood Development Plan states that "the Parish's key feature is its 'rural feel'" and that "however you enter or leave the Parish you cannot fail to appreciate the 'rural character Chorleywood has". - 7.3.3 This application is submitted in outline, with only matters of access for detailed consideration.
 An illustrative parameter plan has been submitted which indicates a maximum building height of 12.5m (ie 3 storeys) for buildings running parallel to Green Street, and either side of the existing dip in the landscape which is to be used to contain SUDS, Green Infrastructure and Open Space.
-All other buildings would be up to 10m (ie 2.5 storeys). - 7.3.4 The provision of a new vehicular access would impact the character and appearance of Green Street, introducing an urbanising feature along what currently has the characteristics of a rural lane.
+All other buildings would be up to 10m (ie 2.5 storeys). - 7.3.4 The provision of new access points to the site would have an adverse impact on the character and appearance of Green Street, introducing an urbanising feature along what currently has the characteristics of a rural lane.
 Formation of access points would result in the loss of some vegetation.
 However, it is noted that replacement planting and enhancements to existing landscaping could be sought at the reserved matters stage.
-The development would include the introduction of new bus stops with flag and shelter, which could also add to the urbanising impact of the development.
+The development would include the introduction of new bus stops with flag and shelter.